ugonnaagwu/practicechangeremote/Week 5/components states.md

 1. Render (required): This method returns the JSX element to be displayed by the class.
 It runs whenever the component's view updates.
 2. Properties (optional): They are arguments passed into the component from its parent components.
 They cannot be changed by the component.
 3. State (optional): It only exists within the component.
-Changing it causes the component to update.
+Changing it causes the component to update and render.
+The state of a component saves different information about that component.
 4. Children (optional): Components nested inside the parent's JSX tags.
 5. Besides _render()_, class can include a constructor, lifecycle method calls and other additional methods.